nikiimisal/Git-Github/Gitlab setup & some Commands.md

     git config --list

-📂 6.
+## 📂 6.
 Create a New Repository on GitLab

-Click New Project → Create Blank Project
+1. Click New Project → Create Blank Project

-Enter:
+2. Enter:

-Project Name (e.g., my-first-gitlab)
+ • Project Name (e.g., `my-first-gitlab`)

-Visibility: Public or Private
+ • Visibility: `Public` or `Private`

-Click Create Project
+3. Click Create Project

-📸 Example Project Creation Page

-🔄 7.
+## 🔄 7.
 Push Your First Code to GitLab

 In your terminal: